minimester/Project/project/README.md

     "start": "node app.js"
   }
 ```
-This allows us now to simple run `npm start` and our application will run.
+This allows us now to simply run `npm start` and our application will run.
 We could also run `node app.js` to run the app.
 It is recommended to use `npm start` because its a way of standardizing the way one runs their project.

 Another nice to have, we can add the `dependencies` property to our `package.json` as such: